 The Talent Hunt program of Omega Psi Phi Fraternity, Inc. is one of several national programs designed to identify and support the youth of our nation and world.
-The original idea was created by Brother J. Alston Atkins of Winston Salem, NC, and Brother Dewey Duckett of Rock Hill, SC.
+Brother J. Alston Atkins of Winston Salem, NC, and Brother Dewey Duckett of Rock Hill, SC created the original idea.
 While the idea was conceived in 1945, the first District Talent Hunt program was held in the Sixth District in Charlotte, NC, on April 19, 1946.
 The need for such a program was born out of the unequal opportunity afforded to some American youths to develop and give full expression to their talents.